irfanhakim-as/homelab-wiki/courses/kubernetes.md

 ## Kubernetes Cluster

-This details the process of creating and setting up a Kubernetes cluster.
+This details topics pertaining the provisioning, setup, management, and use case of a Kubernetes cluster in a homelab environment.

 ### Creating a Kubernetes Cluster

+This details the process of creating and setting up a Kubernetes cluster:

 - [RKE2](../topics/rke2.md#creating-a-kubernetes-cluster)